On the generalized Nash problem for smooth germs and adjacencies of curve singularities

-In the sequel, a \emph{prime divisor} (\emph{above $O$}, which we won't precise if there is no risk of confusion) will mean any irreducible component of the exceptional divisor of any model, two such divisors being \emph{equivalent} if there exists a third model on which their strict transforms coincide.
-In other words, they are equivalent if and only if they define the same divisorial valuation on $\calO$.
+In the sequel, a \emph{prime divisor} (\emph{above $0$}, which we won't precise if there is no risk of confusion) will mean any irreducible component of the exceptional divisor of any model, two such divisors being \emph{equivalent} if there exists a third model on which their strict transforms coincide.
+In other words, they are equivalent if and only if they define the same divisorial valuation on the local ring $\calO$.
 We will make an abuse of language and talk about prime divisors also for equivalence classes of divisors according to this relation.

 More generally, a \emph{divisor} $D$ will be an element of the free abelian semigroup generated by the prime divisors.
-That is, $D = \sum_{i=1}^n a_i D_i$, where $a_i \in \NN$ and $D_i$ is a prime divisor.
+That is, $D = \sum_{i=1}^n a_i D_i$, where $a_i \in \NN$ and $D_i$ is a prime divisor (that is, our ``divisors'' will be effective divisors in the usual terminology of algebraic geometry).
 Whenever $a_i \neq 0$, we say that $D_i$ is a \emph{component of $D$}.